camunda/camunda-docs-manual/content/installation/full/tomcat/manual.md

 ---

-This section will describe how you can install the camunda BPM platform and its components on a vanilla [Apache Tomcat 7](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
+This section will describe how you can install the Camunda BPM platform and its components on a vanilla [Apache Tomcat 7](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
 Regardless, we recommend that you [download a Tomcat 7 distribution](http://camunda.org/download/) to use the required modules.

 {{< note title="Reading the Guide" class="info" >}}
 Throughout this guide we will use a number of variables to denote common path names and constants:

-* `$TOMCAT_HOME` points to the main directory of the tomcat server.<br>
+* `$TOMCAT_HOME` points to the main directory of the tomcat server.
-* `$PLATFORM_VERSION` denotes the version of the Camunda BPM platform you want to install or already have installed, e.g. `7.0.0`.<br>
+* `$PLATFORM_VERSION` denotes the version of the Camunda BPM platform you want to install or already have installed, e.g. `7.0.0`.
 * `$TOMCAT_DISTRIBUTION` represents the downloaded pre-packaged Camunda BPM distribution for Tomcat, e.g. `camunda-bpm-tomcat-$PLATFORM_VERSION.zip` or `camunda-bpm-tomcat-$PLATFORM_VERSION.tar.gz`.

 {{< /note >}}

 # Setup